Killing of Nixzmary Brown: Previous abuse

-Under the changes, the police for the first time will assign a full-time supervisor, a lieutenant, to child welfare headquarters to be a liaison between the two agencies.
+[T]he police for the first time will assign a full-time supervisor, a lieutenant, to child welfare headquarters to be a liaison between the two agencies.
 Caseworkers will be required to seek entry orders when denied access to the home of a child suspected to be at risk of neglect or abuse.
 And school officials will have more licenses to alert the authorities when a student has too many unexplained absences.

 Funeral

-Nixzmary Brown's funeral was held at St. Mary's Church on Manhattan's Lower East Side.
-According to a Newsday report, there was considerable anger during the burial of Nixzmary Brown, with two sides of Brown's family present.
+Nixzmary Brown's funeral was held at St. Mary's Church on Manhattan's Lower East Side, although her family had never lived there.
+According to a Newsday report, there was considerable anger during the burial, with two sides of Brown's family present.
 Rodriguez's sister, Iris, showed up unexpectedly and her appearance prompted shouts by others to leave, and at least one comment of "not being welcome."

 Immediate aftermath

-There was a City Council hearing on the ACS in September 2007, announced by then-Councilman Bill de Blasio, the chairman of the General Welfare Committee, which has jurisdiction over the ACS.
+In a City Council hearing on the ACS in September 2007, announced by then-Councilman Bill de Blasio, the chairman of the General Welfare Committee, which has jurisdiction over the ACS.
 De Blasio cited the death of 21-month-old Hailey Gonzalez after she was allegedly beaten by her mother's boyfriend and the death of a 2-month-old after the child was allegedly shaken by his mother in a homeless shelter.
-The Councilman said that ACS has made some progress but noted that children were still being lost.
+The Councilman said that the ACS had made some progress but noted that children were still being lost.